MarkJohnstoneGitHub/VBA-IDictionary/README.md

  ## Future Modifications
  I don't antipicate any major future modifications excluding comment updates, unless untested compatibility issues are identified for Mac or VBA 6 which cannot test.
 This is likely to be a final release and resume other VBA projects.
 X fingers

+Possible updates may occur to the TypeSafeArray.bas when expanded for other other projects requirements and maybe the TextEncoding class could be renamed more appropriately to avoid confusion with similar classes.

 From the initial release have improved the performance of processing case-senstive string keys by appropriately 20% and there are limited opportunities for future performance improvements.
 Any suggestions for performance improvements or issues are highly welcomed.